mat-docs/ATLAS.Site/docs/developer-resources/rta/services/rta-streamsvc/README.md

 This service is part of the RTA Toolkit Services suite.

-It provides a WebSocket for streaming session updates so that McLaren ATLAS can display live data.
+It provides a WebSocket for streaming session updates so that Motion Applied ATLAS can display live data.

 It reads data from [Redis](https://redis.io/).
 There is no gRPC interface, and the outward-facing WebSocket interface should be exposed to users either directly or via the **Gateway Service**.